The Transportation Coalition was

 Join the Conversation

 our Facebook Page for more information about activities and efforts to improve transportation

-- Seniors Centers/Programs (5): Area Agency on Aging 1-B, Brighton Senior Center, Hartland Senior Center, Fowlerville Senior Center, Senior Reach Program
+- Seniors Centers/Programs (5): Area Agency on Aging 1-B, Brighton Senior Center, Hartland Senior Center, Fowlerville Senior Center, Senior Reach Program.

 - Planners (5): Conway Township Planning, City of Howell Planning, Howell Township Planning, Huron-Clinton Metroparks Planning Department, Livingston County Planning Department

-- Education/students (3): Cleary University, Howell Public Schools, Livingston Educational Service Agency (LESA)
+- Education/Students (3): Cleary University, Howell Public Schools, Livingston Educational Service Agency (LESA)

 - Environmental Organizations (1): Crossroads Group Sierra Club

 - Municipalities/County (8): City of Brighton, City of Howell, Hamburg Township, Marion Township, Green Oak Township, Conway Township, Livingston County Administration, Livingston County Board of Commissioners

 - Faith-based Community/Charitable (4): Livingston County Catholic Charities, St. Mary Magdalen Catholic Church, LOVE INC, Livingston County United Way